albertony/jafs/README.md

 not be shown in the official web user interface so you must be a bit careful with this.

 Custom mount points can be deleted, and will then be moved to trash (will look like a folder in the web user interface).
 You can also delete them permanently.
+Rename/move is not supported yet.

 As mentioned above; mount points are more or less just folders (except the special ones), and they contain lists of folders (sub-folders) and files (files can be stored directly on